Health

 Summary

 The disconnect you feel when hearing your recorded voice exists because you normally hear a "special edition" boosted by bone conduction's bass frequencies.
 Your recorded voice is the real voice that others hear.
 The discomfort comes from the gap between your self-image and reality.
+It's not because of poor recording equipment - it's a universal phenomenon that happens to everyone.
 By the way, for the people around you who hear your voice every day, the recorded version is simply "your usual voice" - and they feel no disconnect at all.
 So rest easy.

 Share this article